bishoyadeltalaat/ATmega-32/README.md

 ATmega32 Microcontroller Libraries

-In the realm of microcontroller programming, the development of robust and efficient projects is greatly enhanced by the use of specialized libraries and drivers.
+In the real of microcontroller programming, the development of robust and efficient projects is greatly enhanced by the use of specialized libraries and drivers.
 These software components play a pivotal role in facilitating seamless interaction between the microcontroller and its peripherals.
 For developers engaged with the Atmega32 microcontroller, a suite of meticulously crafted libraries has been designed to simplify the implementation of essential functionalities.

 Digital Input/Output (DIO) Library
 The Digital Input/Output (DIO) library offers a comprehensive set of functions to configure and manage digital pins on the Atmega32.
 It simplifies tasks such as setting pin directions, reading input states, and controlling digital outputs.